totorewa/totos-carpet-tweaks/README.md

 ## Features

-### reduceCatSpawnChance
+### catSpawnChance
 When spawning a cat in a village, determine the percentage chance of it succeeding.
 While hanging around the base, you may often find a pesky cat appear out of nowhere.
 I was fed up with them spawning all the time but I also don't want to completely get rid of them, as they may be wanted for anti-phantom purposes and I didn't want to have to go to a witch hut just to get one so instead I opted to reduce the spawning instead.
-Spawning can still be disabled with a value of 100.
+Spawning can still be disabled with a value of 0.

 * Type: `integer`
-* Default value: `0`
+* Default value: `100`
 * Categories: `SURVIVAL`, `TOTO`

 ### returnSpectators